-The Wordrobe’s Sophie Ritchie takes an opulent leaf out of George Clooney’s book and pays a visit to Villa D’Este, Lake Como
+The Wordrobe’s editor Sophie Ritchie takes an opulent leaf out of George Clooney’s book and pays a visit to Villa D’Este, Lake Como

 “If a place has a soul, it remains alive forever.”
 Sitting pretty on the edge of Lake Como, this Italian landmark of a hotel first started its life as a summer palace back in the 16th century and has passed though the hands of everyone from princesses to powerful tsars.

 Flash forward to present day and Villa D’Este is known for being one of the world’s most distinguished hotels.
 Even visiting for an hour-long lunch is a mecca to many.

 Furnished in Renaissance style with acres upon acres of tranquil turret-topped grounds, this property lives and breathes old world glamour (despite only being an hour’s drive from Milan).
 But be warned – visit for a weekend and you’ll be hankering for an eternity.

 Sprawled across Lake Como’s shoreline, the spacious property is filled with grand beauty.
 Towers of fresh flowers, velvety blue sofas and softly illuminating chandeliers are just a few of the impressive features found within the entrance alone.
 This is not postcard-worthy perfection – it belongs within its own painting frame.

 152 rooms, divided between the Cardinal Building and the Queen’s Pavilion, are all individual in their own right but furnished in Renaissance fashion with antique furniture.